 - “Lunch Time Learn” sessions focused on information security, password security, data privacy, mobile device security and more.

-- Phishing Simulation Campaigns to educate members of the College community about phishing scams.
+- Phishing Simulation Campaigns to educate members of the University community about phishing scams.
 (Phishing simulation is a program used to send realistic phishing email to employees to gauge their awareness of attacks and what to do with phishing emails when they receive them.)

 Every time you log into your computer, you become a member of our Cyber Security Defense Team.
 When you avoid clicking on a link sent by an unfamiliar source, you strengthen our defenses.
-When you decline to provide sensitive information to an unauthorized person, or when you protect your laptop or smartphone, you help keep yourself and Mercy College secure.
+When you decline to provide sensitive information to an unauthorized person, or when you protect your laptop or smartphone, you help keep yourself and Mercy University secure.